O-NS23/AI-Developer-Performance-Analysis/README.md

-# AI Developer Performance Analysis 📊
+# 🚀 AI Developer Performance Prediction

-## 📌 Project Description

-This project focuses on analyzing the performance of AI developers using data analytics techniques.
-It studies how factors such as coding hours, AI tool usage, sleep duration, stress levels, and cognitive load influence productivity and task success.

-The project applies exploratory data analysis (EDA) to uncover patterns and relationships in the data and prepares the dataset for machine learning applications.
+This project analyzes developer productivity and well-being using Machine Learning.
+Using metrics like coding hours, bugs, AI usage, sleep, stress and workload, the model predicts:

+- ✅ Task Success Rate
+- 😰 Stress Level
+- ❌ Expected Errors

+The goal is to understand how developer behavior affects performance and to help improve productivity and health.

 ---

-## 🎯 Objectives

-- Understand developer productivity patterns
-- Identify factors affecting task success
-- Analyze the impact of AI tools on efficiency
-- Prepare clean and scaled data for machine learning

----

-## 🗂 Dataset Overview
+## 📂 Dataset Overview

-- Total records: **1000**
-- Total features: **13**
-- No missing values or duplicate records
+The dataset contains **1000 developer records** with the following features:

-### Features:
+### 🔹 Input Features
 - Hours_Coding
 - Lines_of_Code
 - Bugs_Found